hubmapconsortium/ccf-asct-reporter/README.md

 ## Overview

 The [CCF ASCT+B Reporter](https://hubmapconsortium.github.io/ccf-asct-reporter/) includes a partonomy tree that presents relationships between various anatomical structures and substructures, that is combined with their respective cell types and biomarkers via a bimodal network.
 The reporter also presents an indented list tree for a more traditional look.
 Along with visualizing, the reporter has a report generator that enlists various meta data for the visualized ASCT table, which is download-able.
 There is also an in-house debug logger that lists any issues related to the data provided in the table.
-The reporter is also accompanied by a backend server, ASCT+B Data Miner.
+The reporter is also accompanied by a backend server, ASCT+B API.

 ## Installation